Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: The Proposed Model

-The Sigmoid layer which is the final layer in our model uses the Sigmoid activation to output the result from the model.
-This last layer which comes after the FC layer squashes the output from the model into the range 0 to 1, according to the expression: $Q = \frac{1}{1 + {e}^-{^q}}$ given the probability of two classes: \textit{legitimate} or \textit{phishing}, where $q = (WR_t + b)$. \textit{W} and $b$ are model parameters, and $R_t$ is the input at time step \textit{t}.
+The output layer, the final layer in our model, computes the model's result using the sigmoid function.
+This output layer, which follows the FC layers, compresses the model's result into a range of 0 to 1, according to the expression: $Q = \frac{1}{1 + {e}^-{^q}}$ given the probability of two classes: \textit{legitimate} or \textit{phishing}, where $q = (WR_t + b)$, \textit{W} and $b$ are the model parameters, and $R_t$ is the input at time step \textit{t}.